sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 * Fix bug with ID field not getting encoded.
 * Security enhancements.
 * Updates to list output logic.
+* Fixed bug with tooltips scrolling on mobile.

 = 2.1.7 =